TehilahZaman/project-care-scribe/README.md

  <details >
   <summary> Navigating Care Scribe</summary>
     Navigating is easy on Care Scribe, the nav bar allows you to move to any page to add information or view your patients and appointments.
-The details of any information added - patient details, mediation or appointments details - can be accessed bye clicking it.
+The details of any information added - patient details, medication or appointment details - can be accessed bye clicking it.
 </details>

   <details >